Davidson4376/windows-uwp.fr-fr/windows-apps-src/monetize/create-a-project-and-define-remote-variables-in-the-dev-center-dashboard.md

 ---
 author: Xansky
 Description: Before you can run an experiment in your Universal Windows Platform (UWP) app with A/B testing, you must create a project and define your remote variables in Partner Center.
-title: Créer un projet d’expérience dans l’espace partenaires ms.assetid: C3809FF1-0A6A-4715-B989-BE9D0E8C9013 ms.author: mhopkins ms.date: 02/08/2017
+title: Créez un projet d’expérience dans l’Espace partenaires ms.assetid: C3809FF1-0A6A-4715-B989-BE9D0E8C9013 ms.author: mhopkins ms.date: 02/08/2017